confluentinc/ksql/design-proposals/klip-11-DQL.md

 The last point is a design principle in our language:

 * (P1) a new query over an input stream by default starts to query the input stream from the beginning
-* (P1-a) a user can set a different start point with a filter predicate, e.g., `ROWTIME > NOW()` (more details later)
+* (P1-a) a user can set a different "start point" with a filter predicate, e.g., `ROWTIME > NOW()` (more details later)
 * (P1-b) a user can define a "termination point" with a filter predicate, e.g., `ROWTIME < NOW() + 1 DAY` (more details later)
   * It's open for discussion, if a "termination query over an input stream" can be a persistent query or not (ie, should we only support transient terminal queries?)
-  * My personal take is: we can allow both types, because we already have `INSERT INTO myStream` and we can generalize it – a STREAM may or maynot have a continuous query that write into it – at the same time, a STREAM may have multiple CQ that write into it, for which the writes are non-deterministically interleaved – IMHO, it's even "ok" to write into a STREAM from "external" by writing into the corresponding topic (it's risky though to not break the schema...) – of course, uses need to be aware of what they are doing, but I advocate for maximum flexibility
+  * My personal take is: we can allow both types, because we already have `INSERT INTO myStream` and we can generalize it – a STREAM may or may not have a continuous query that write into it – at the same time, a STREAM may have multiple CQ that write into it, for which the writes are non-deterministically interleaved – IMHO, it's even "ok" to write into a STREAM from "external" by writing into the corresponding topic (it's risky though to not break the schema...) – of course, users need to be aware of what they are doing, but I advocate for maximum flexibility

 **Example 150: stream-table join**